-A courtyard pool at a new house in Waverly.
-Thanks to Architect Emilio Eftychis for the design and the pictures
+A pool with a view in Cape Town.
+Thanks to Thomas Leach Architects for the design and the cool pictures.